Corbeno/Idleon-Insight/README.md

 ## I found something that is missing!
 If you find anything in the game that isn't in this list, please create a Github issue.
 It doesn't have to be long or descriptive, just let me know!
 You can also make the changes yourself and create a pull request if you would like.

+### Adding data manually
+If the data isn't present in the wiki bot, it can be manually added to the output very easily.
+Simply add an entry in output/output.json that matches the example and submit a pull request!
 ## This list is cool!
 Can I use it in my project??
 Absolutely!
 The following URL can be used to get the JSON as a string: https://raw.githubusercontent.com/Corbeno/Idleon-Insight/main/output/output.json